 Factors Affecting the Price of a Shar-Pei Puppy

 Various factors can influence the price of a puppy, including your dog’s genetics, the reputation of the breeder you are purchasing from, your dog’s age and size, and even his coat color and markings.

 1. Bloodline and breeder’s reputation

-Your Shar Pei dog’s genetics and parentage will have one of the most significant influences on the price you will pay.
+Your dog’s genetics and parentage will have one of the most significant influences on the price you will pay.

-Pups that come from contest-winning bloodlines will inevitably cost more.
+Pups that come from contest-winning bloodlines will inevitably be more expensive.
 Those that also come from breeders with good standing with the AKC or a few awards behind their name will likewise bring a greater price tag.

 2. Registration papers/pedigree